 As we have received a number of calls and e-mails from guests with queries about the potential impact of Brexit, we have put together this brief Brexit Q&A to answer the most common questions.

-For latest updates on COVID-19 (Coronavirus), please visit our dedicated COVID-19 (Coronavirus) page.
+For latest updates on COVID-19 (Coronavirus), please visit our dedicated Coronavirus FAQs page.

 The Association of British Travel Agents (ABTA) Information Department is pleased to offer advice on travel related subjects and can verify ABTA membership details.
 Calls are charged at 50p per minute between 9am and 5.30pm: 0901 201 50 50 (UK Callers Only).
 ABTA is the UK's Premier Trade Association for Tour Operators and Travel Agents.
 ABTA's main aims are to maintain high standards of trading practice for the benefit of its Members, the travel industry at large, and the consumers that they serve.